Transcendent-Tapir/Glamorous-Gladiators/docs/characters.md

 }
 </script>

 Characters in Glamorous Gladiators are naturally called Gladiators.
-These are people that live to fight, or fight to level.
+These are people that live to fight, or fight to live.
 They generally have immense power, and won't hesitate to use violence.

-**Glam**
-Every Gladiator is Glamorous, though what that means will vary from person to person.
-Glamor isn't something tied to a single number or stat, it's reflected in everything a character does.

-A fundamental question that for every Gladiator is: What does glam mean to you?

-You can answer this before character creation and use it to inform your stats, aspects, assets, and special techniques.
-Or you can go through and generate those character traits first, and use them to inspire what your Gladiator might find Glam.

-Some options for Glam might include:
-- Pure brute strength
-- Dancing around your opponents
-- Outsmarting everyone and getting them to fall right into your traps
-- The transformative power of radioactive mutation
-- Being completely untouched by those unworthy, which includes nearly everyone
-- Simple Efficiency
+Gladiators do Quests from Sponsors.
+While on a Quest, people can watch what the Gladiators are doing with a magical device.

 **Stats**